enragedginger/akka-quartz-scheduler/README.md

 we currently do NOT support that to enforce integrity, but may expose a deeper actor structure later that gives some ability to work around that, if need arises.

-Evolving, subject to change, and not curently for public consumption.
+Evolving, subject to change, and not currently for public consumption.

 ## Why Not Use $OtherComparableTool Instead?